zouhairDe/Litlle-lemon/README.md

 # Litlle-lemon
-the Graduation-Project i finished today for the JavaScript course from META
+the Finishing-Project i for today's JavaScript course from META

 those were my tasks...